HQ: Stanford, CA

 How it Works

-Nitricity sells ultra-low cost, solar-powered plasma cells that produce fertilizer on site and on demand.
+Nitricity sells ultra-low-cost, solar-powered plasma cells that produce fertilizer on-site and on-demand.
 Their technology fixes nitrogen from the air, then combines it with other nutrients to produce a range of products, such as nitric acid and calcium nitrate.
 This innovation integrates directly with a farm’s irrigation system, enabling a precise and measurable supply of fertilizer anywhere in the world.

 Nitricity upends the fertilizer industry’s massive, dirty, and expensive centralized model with distributed fertilizer production systems powered by solar energy.
 The result is greater granularity in the quantity, composition, and timing of fertilizer application.
-For farmers, this works out to higher yields and lower costs on a per-acre basis, all while reducing GHG emissions an estimated 81%.
+For farmers, this works out to higher yields and lower costs on a per-acre basis, all while reducing GHG emissions by an estimated 81%.

-Tons of CO2e
+Percent of CO2e

 NICOLAS PINKOWSKI CEO & CO-FOUNDER